jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 </div>

 Ten NFL stadiums are benefitting from extensive renovations.
 Five renovations were privately financed by the teams---three of which are associated with hosting 2026 World Cup games.
-Five stadiums have received/will receive substantial government subsidies for their upgrades, with the Carolina Panthers and Jacksonville Jaguars receiving $650 million and $725 million from taxpayers.
+Five stadiums have received/will receive substantial government subsidies for their upgrades, with the Carolina Panthers and Jacksonville Jaguars respectively receiving $650 million and $725 million from taxpayers.

 <figure style="text-align: center;">
   <img src="/images/reno_nfl.png"